kjempelodott/ananas/README.md

 >
 ```

-The members tool lets you list all members of the room and compose an email to one or a group of member(s).
-Before you try to send emails, please make sure that the correct server, domain and port is set in `fronter.conf`.
+The Members tool lets you list all members of the room and compose an email to one or a group of member(s).
+Before you try to send emails, please make sure that the correct server, domain and port are set in `fronter.conf`.
 Let's list all the members:

 ```
 > ls
-ls
 [0  ] Tro, Lo                             lol@jiofwq.com                     eier
 [1  ] Blarg, Blæh                         blah@nfiha.com                     slette
 [2  ] Ku, Mø                              møøø@nifwq.com                     skrive